hellojialee/OffsetGuided/README.md

 In our paper, we fine-tune the pre-trained model `multi_pose_hg_3x.pth` in [CenterNet](https://github.com/xingyizhou/CenterNet)

-For simplicity, you can employ our pre-trained models (i.e., training from a checkpoint).
+For simplicity, you can employ our pre-trained models (i.e., training from a checkpoint in [GoogleDrive](https://drive.google.com/drive/folders/1jG87NBm_wXKgKJh-VLkVkJTIV7vyiz1P?usp=sharing)).

 **Run example:**